hex13/enter-ghost/packages/transmutable/README.md

 Differences with Immer.

 * Transmutable is faster (look above)
+* Transmutable has additional function `transformAt` for transforming only a slice of state
 * `transform`/`produce` functions.
 Both libraries support parameter order: function, object.
 Both libraries support currying.
 But `immer` also supports object, function order.
 * Immer supports frozen objects (it can be disabled).
 Transmutable does not support frozen objects.